Campaign Finance Audits and Investigations

 How Will I Know the Results of the Audit?

 Auditors contact the treasurer or custodian of books to explain the audit conclusions.
 They also assist committees with follow-up tasks.
 These may include filing amended reports and/or scheduling payments of any forfeitures.
 When the audit is complete, the auditor uploads a Compliance Examination Memo to the website and committee’s file.

 The State Board of Elections may investigate potential violations of Chapter 163, Article 22A (regarding contributions and expenditures in political campaigns) and Chapter 163, Article 22M (legal expense funds).

 North Carolina registered voters may submit a complaint reporting a potential violation of North Carolina’s campaign finance laws.
 All complaints must be in writing and must be signed and sworn under oath or affirmation.
 Complaints must be submitted to the State Board of Elections.
-Registered voters may use the Campaign Finance Complaint form to submit a complaint.
+Registered voters may use the Campaign Finance Complaint form (PDF) to submit a complaint.

 The State Board of Elections will notify any individual, candidate, treasurer, political committee, referendum committee, or other entity against whom allegations are made that a complaint has been filed and provide a complete copy of the complaint and all attachments to the complaint.
 The individual or entity receiving the notice will be given an opportunity to submit a written response to the complaint.

 All campaign finance investigations are confidential.
 This includes the complaint, any response received from the individual or entity under investigation, and any information or materials generated or gathered by the State Board during the investigation.
 No investigation may be initiated more than four years from the earliest of the following dates:

 a.
 The date the facts constituting the violation are known to the State Board or county board with jurisdiction.

 b.
 The date the facts constituting the violation can be determined from the public record.